CosmWasm/storey/README.md

-# _storey_
+# storey

-_storey_ is currently a pile of debris with some (hopefully) good ideas strewn about.
+`storey` is currently a pile of debris with some (hopefully) good ideas strewn about.
 One day, a new storage abstraction library for the decentralized world might rise from it.
 Like a phoenix from ashes.
 Or like a sleep-deprived commuter at 6 a.m.
 One of the two.

+## Guide

+A (possibly still incomplete) guide can be found [here](https://docs.cosmwasm.com/storey).

 ## Loose goals (subject to change)